 Other crustaceans, like snails, are problematic because they could be part of a Coral Banded Shrimp’s diet.

 In the wild, this species acts as a cleaner for fish.
-They pick off parasites, which provides them with food and removes pathogens for the fish.
+They pick off parasites, which provide them with food and removes pathogens for the fish.

 They are mostly nocturnal; they come out at night in search of food.
 When active, you’ll find them on various surfaces around the tank.

 In the day they will hide away in caves.
 They return to the same cave each day, after claiming it as their territory.